python-summit/python-summit.github.io/content/pages/registration.rst

 --------------------

 * Tickets can be purchased by credit card following the link above.
 Please contact us if you wish to pay by bank transfer.
-* All tickets include a free lunch at the HSR cafeteria.
+* All tickets include a free lunch at the [HSR mensa](http://hochschule-rapperswil.sv-restaurant.ch/de/menuplan/mensa/).
-* Early bird tickets are available until the publication of the conference program by mid december.
-Ticket prices are then increasing by 50%.
+* Early bird tickets are available until the publication of the conference program by mid December.
+Ticket prices will then increase by 50%.
 * In case of unforeseen cancellation of the event there will be no refund.
 Any extra proceeds will be donated to the Python Software Foundation.